 II.3.7 Each year prior to the elections for the Faculty Senate, the Committee on Nominations, Elections, and Committees shall review the number of faculty members in each College to determine whether any changes in the proportionate membership are needed.

-II.3.8 Senators shall be elected by the College they will represent no later than February 15 of the year prior to their service.
+II.3.8 Senators shall be elected by the College they will represent and results of the senator elections shall be submitted to the Secretary of the Faculty no later than the first Wednesday in April of the year prior to their service.
 Faculty members with joint appointments shall be eligible to vote in only one College.
+Newly elected senators will be invited by the Secretary of the Faculty to attend the last meeting of the Faculty Senate in the spring semester.

 II.3.9 Whenever a member shall fail to attend, or be represented by a proxy, for three successive regular meetings of the Senate, that Senator’s place shall be deemed vacant; however, the Senator may be reinstated by a two-thirds vote of the Senate.